THE TRADE DESK

 Design Ops

-Weekly Alignment and Collaboration
+Weekly Alignment and Visibility

 E2E Team Wins